 USA Today lists Stephen as the 9th most frequently seen actor in movies.
 He’s that guy you know you’ve seen somewhere before.
 As Ned Ryerson in Groundhog Day, Sammy Jankis in Memento, Werner Brandes in Sneakers, Happy Chapman in Garfield, and Mr. Bates in Freaky Friday.
 On television, he played Tor Ekland on Seinfeld, Hugo Jarry on Deadwood, Bob Bishop on Heroes, Sandy Ryerson on Glee and Stu Beggs on Californication.
 The credits go on and on, with over 200 appearances in movies and on television.

 To showcase his storytelling gifts, he wrote and performed Stephen Tobolowsky’s Birthday Party.
 The film led to his podcast with David Chen, The Tobolowsky Files, then to sold-out live shows, and was picked up by several public radio stations.
 Next Stephen wrote his first book of stories, The Dangerous Animals Club, published by Simon & Schuster.
-Currently Stephen and David are working on a film project, and you can be part of it here.

 Stephen lives in Los Angeles with his wife, fellow actor Ann Hearn, and has two children.